GeoffreyHayward/upload-release-asset/README.md

 Next, enter a release title (typically the version number) and a description of the changes - this should include any breaking changes and migration information.

 Once the release has been created release assets will be automatically built and attached to the release.

+Note: The  GITHUB_TOKEN must have read and write access to the repository for this to work.